 If you do want to suspend your studies, you must let us know as soon as possible.

 It is important to understand that suspending your studies will have an impact on your tuition and accommodation fees.

-If you suspend after this date you will be charged 100%.
+If you suspend from 4th April you will be charged 100%.

 The University will request the relevant amount of tuition fee loan from Student Finance so you do not need to do anything.

 If you receive the Liverpool Bursary, entitlement is linked to tuition fee liability so if you are to be charged 50% tuition fees you will receive 50% of the bursary, if you are charged the full tuition fee you will receive 100% of the bursary payment.

 Your maintenance loan will be recalculated up to your date of suspension (if you suspend due to illness 60 days will be added to your entitlement).

 Student Finance may want you to repay some of your most recent instalment.
 If so, they will contact you with repayment options.

 You should not automatically receive any further maintenance loan payments this academic year.
 If you are unable to support yourself or receive help from your parents you can apply to Student Finance for discretionary funding.
 If you would like further information on this please contact Money Advice & Guidance.

 If you are in University accommodation and want to be released from your contract, you may be required to give 28-days’ notice.